GreenPiecebyVega/Server/README.md

 ```

 ## Mailer
 We are using letter_opening gem, we can preview e-mail beside sending them
+Visible at 'tmp', 'mailers_preview'

 ## Annotations
 ```console